raspiblitz/raspiblitz/dietpi/README.md

 `sudo tail -n100 /mnt/hdd/bitcoin/debug.log` - shows the last 100 lines
 `sudo systemctl status lnd`
 `sudo journalctl -f -u lnd`
 `./home/admin/XXdebugLogs.sh` - debug log collection on the raspiblitz

+Currently the DietPi update process has a bug causing bootloop if left alone.
+Will be sorted once the current, >6.2 version is uploaded as the starting image.
+Here find some excerpts from the deafult dietpi.txt (https://github.com/Fourdee/DietPi/blob/master/dietpi.txt) to be used once the automatic install is feasible:

 ### Automate installation with the dietpi.txt
 Need to copy to SDcard /boot/dietpi.txt after burning the image with Etcher.